-Attack on Shiite mosque in Kabul leaves 5 dead
+Dozens killed in two Afghan mosque attacks

 On Tuesday, at least 41 people were killed and scores were injured in an attack on police headquarters in the Paktia provincial capital of Gardez, located in eastern Afghanistan.

-Two car bombs exploded at the gate of the police headquarters, Afghan Interior Ministry spokesman Najib Danish said.
+Two car bombs exploded at the gate of the police headquarters, Danish said.

 Afterward, five attackers entered the building and a five-hour gunfight ensued.